-- The exact quantity of images
+- The exact quantity of images to be delivered

 Your brand visuals and images are – more than ever – a vital element for your business.
 Professionally produced photography can be used to engage your most valuable audience and help you increase brand awareness and preference.

-Commissioned photography work that includes professional photoshoots is very much a part of almost any company’s marketing and advertising day to day activities.
-In fact, any form of successful marketing will require great photography.
+Commissioned photography work that includes professional photoshoots is a part of almost any company’s marketing and advertising day-to-day activities.

-No surprise, thousands of business owners and marketers engage commissioned photography assignments to be completed by professional photographers to ensure they get the exact images they were after.
+No surprise, thousands of business owners and marketers engage in commissioned photography assignments to be completed by professional photographers to ensure they get the exact images they were after.